sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 ### Step 9: log in to Raspberry Pi over SSH

-Replace `10.0.1.181` with IP of Raspberry Pi.
+> Heads-up: replace `10.0.1.181` with IP of Raspberry Pi.

-When asked for passphrase, enter passphrase from [step 5](#step-5-log-in-as-pi-using-keyboard-and-change-password-using-passwd).
+> Heads-up: when asked for passphrase, enter passphrase from [step 5](#step-5-log-in-as-pi-using-keyboard-and-change-password-using-passwd).

 ```shell
 ssh pi@10.0.1.181